peterthiemann/uniqueness/kindly/popl20-rebuttal.md

 Thanks to the reviewers for their thoughtful comments.
+Were the paper to be accepted, we would take their comments into account and revise our article in the following manner:
+- Streamline the description of examples in Section 2 to focus on Affe's novelties
+- Present automatic region annotation in the body of the article, and clarifies its role in the type system.
+- Present the pattern matching rules, both typing and semantic.
+- Improve the explanation through new examples for the semantics and the type inference (an example for constraint solving is already present in the appendix).

 # Reviewer A